Saxagliptin and Metformin

 Note: The manufacturer recommends to temporarily discontinue metformin in patients undergoing radiologic studies in which intravascular iodinated contrast media are utilized.

-US labeling: Hypersensitivity to saxagliptin, metformin, or any component of the formulation; renal impairment (eg, serum creatinine ≥1.5 mg/dL [≥136 micromole/L] in males or ≥1.4 mg/dL [≥124 micromole/L] in females) which may also result from conditions such as cardiovascular collapse, acute myocardial infarction, and septicemia; acute or chronic metabolic acidosis including diabetic ketoacidosis
+US labeling: Hypersensitivity to saxagliptin, metformin, or any component of the formulation; renal impairment (eg, serum creatinine ≥1.5 mg/dL [≥136 micromole/L] in males or ≥1.4 mg/dL [≥124 micromole/L] in females or abnormal creatinine clearance [CrCl]) that may also result from conditions such as cardiovascular collapse, acute myocardial infarction, and septicemia; acute or chronic metabolic acidosis including diabetic ketoacidosis

 Canadian labeling: Hypersensitivity to saxagliptin, another dipeptidyl peptidase-4 inhibitor, metformin, or any component of the formulation; unstable and/or insulin-dependent (Type 1) diabetes mellitus; acute or chronic metabolic acidosis, including diabetic ketoacidosis, with or without coma, history of ketoacidosis with or without coma; history of lactic acidosis (regardless of precipitating factors); presence of renal disease or impairment and patients with serum creatinine levels above the upper limit of normal range or abnormal creatinine clearance (<60 mL/minute), which may also result from conditions such as cardiovascular collapse, acute myocardial infarction, and septicemia or when renal function is unknown; excessive ethanol intake (acute or chronic); moderate and severe hepatic impairment; cases of cardiovascular collapse and disease states associated with hypoxemia such as cardiorespiratory insufficiency which are often associated with hyperlactacidemia; during stress conditions (eg, severe infection, trauma, surgery and postoperative recovery phase); severe dehydration; pregnancy; breast-feeding